NLTP/Rules/README.md

       - (i) If the regular A-team starter plays on B-team that week, the player who substituted on A-team is not eligible to play B-team.
       - (ii) Dual eligibility will not be allowed during week 1 for players drafted during the auction or in the first snake round.
    + (d) At the conclusion of week 4 games, the four players who have played the most minutes on their A-team will become ineligible to play B-team unless granted a waiver by the CRC.
 If more than four players are determined to be A-team by virtue of minutes (ie. a tie), the captain must select players with the fewest minutes from that pool to retain B-team eligibility until there are only four players ineligible for B-team.
+      - (i) Players who are mathematically incapable of finishing the season outside the top 4 in A-team minutes for their team will be ineligible to play B-team.
    + (e) Captains can request a waiver to replace a player in the top four minutes with another player if they intend for that player to be the A-team starter moving forward.
       - (i) Examples may include, but are not limited to, a free agent pick up, a player who was unavailable in the beginning weeks of the season, or a player who has won the starting spot late in the season.
 - (2) Playoffs:
    + (a) Anyone on a team's roster is eligible to play on A-team.
       - (i) This rule does not apply to NPCb captains.
 See [Article VII, Section D](#section-d---minute-minimums-and-maximums) for more information on NPCb minutes.
    + (b) Players must have a minimum of 40 minutes during the regular season to be eligible for B-team playoffs.
-   + (c) Anyone on a team’s roster designated as A-team during the regular season is ineligible for B-team playoff games.
+   + (c) Anyone on a team’s roster designated as A-team at the conclusion of the regular season is ineligible to play in B-team playoff games.
    + (d) Anyone on a team’s roster designated as B-team may play up to and including 50% of the available A-team minutes (not including overtime) and retain their B-team eligibility.
       - (i) Waivers for 100% of minutes may be granted by the CRC on a case-by-case basis for unforeseen circumstances such as family emergencies, power outages, and other events that will leave an A-team player unavailable.